 The Import.io API returns API responses to most API requests in a JSON format that is slightly different than typical JSON.

-The following screen capture shows a typical JSON response:
+The following shows an example of a typical JSON response:

-The following screen capture shows a newline-delimited JSON response:
+The following shows an example of a newline-delimited JSON (NDJSON) response:

 We are aware that this kind of syntax can be confusing for developers, believe me we are using this syntax as well, and we have to add some additional processing around it, to support this format in our frontend applications.